Looking to visit some UNESCO World Heritage sites in Europe? In this post, I cover 50+ of the top sites you should visit.

 You can take a virtual tour of Diocletian’s Palace here.
 Here’s my complete guide to visiting Diocletian’s Palace.

-36. Historic City of Trogir
+48. Historic Town of Trogir

 It’s secluded on a tiny island and encircled with medieval walls.
 It felt like the tiny town consisted solely of limestone and tangled alleyways, and sprinkled with fairy dust.